sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **API Updates:**

 * Jan 31st, 2022: Duplicated domain activations no longer count toward the activation limit.
-* Jan 31st, 2022: Duplicated instance activations now automatically switch site -- this helps ease migrating from staging to production, and vice versa.
+* Jan 31st, 2022: Duplicated instance activations now automatically switch sites -- this helps ease migrating from staging to production, and vice versa.

 **Updated extensions:**

 * [Articles at version 2.2.0](https://theseoframework.com/extensions/articles/#changelog)

+**Detailed log**

+* **Updated:** The plugin database version is now `2500`, from `1600`.
+* **Updated:** This plugin and its extensions now require WordPress v5.5 or higher.
+* **Removed:** WordPress and PHP environment testing is currently executed by WordPress, so we removed our tests.
+	* Upon upgrade, related setting is removed from every site: `tsfem_tested_environment_version`.
+* **Fixed:** The upgraded no longer runs the admin upgrader twice on multisite networks.
+* **Other:** Cleaned up code, hung out laundry.

 = 2.5.2 =